 Treats in Ice

-If your dog spends time outside, you can leave him a block of ice with some treats frozen inside.
+If your dog spends time outside, you can leave it a block of ice with some treats frozen inside.
 Use a plastic bowl or small bucket as a mold.
 Fill it three-quarters full with water and put it in the freezer.
-When the water is slushy, mix in some dog kibble, carrot chunks, apple slices, and bits of cooked meat.
+Once the water is slushy, mix in dog kibble, carrot chunks, apple slices, and bits of cooked meat.
 When frozen, turn it over and pop it out.
 Give it to your dog outside on a warm day.

-When your dog is in his crate, exercise pen, or kennel run, stop by and just drop some tasty treats in without otherwise interacting with your dog.
+When your dog is in its crate, exercise pen, or kennel run, stop by and drop some tasty treats in without otherwise interacting with your dog.
 Just walk up, say “Hi” if you like, drop the treats in, and walk away.
-This is a great activity to increase your own value for your dog and spark curiosity.
-You didn’t ask for anything, you just dropped by and delivered something valuable.
+This is a great activity to increase your value to your dog and spark curiosity.
+You didn’t ask for anything; you just dropped by and delivered something valuable.
 Who doesn’t like a friend like that?
 Once your dog considers you valuable, your relationship will thrive like never before.
+This is especially helpful in the first two weeks after your dog joins the family.

-Enrichment tailored to meets dogs’ needs can help improve many aspects of their health and welfare.
-It should be incorporated whenever possible into the standard management practices at kennels, short-term boarding facilities, and homes (Garvey et al., 2016)
+Enrichment tailored to meet dogs’ needs can help improve many aspects of their health and welfare.
+It should be incorporated whenever possible, into the standard management practices at kennels, short-term boarding facilities, and homes.

 Humphrey, N.K., 1976.
-The social function of intellect.
-In: Growing Points in Ethology.
-Cambridge University Press, Cambridge, UK.
+The Social Function of Intellect (PDF) published in the book Growing Points in Ethology by Cambridge University Press, January 1976, Pages 303-317.